-Paternity is the legal establishment of the identity of a child's father.
-Contrary to common belief, when a person's name is indicated on a child's birth certificate as the father, this doesn't establish paternity.
-In fact, a mother may list anyone whom they believe is, or wants to be, the father.
-Paternity can also be established without a DNA test.
+Paternity is the establishment of the identity of a child's legal father.
+Contrary to common belief, paternity isn't established when a person's name is indicated on a child's birth certificate as the father.
+A mother may submit the name of anyone whom she believes is, or wants to be, the father on the child's birth certificate.

 Paternity can be voluntarily assumed in a variety of circumstances, such as when:

-Because paternity is not determined solely by a birth certificate or a blood test, a father who is not married to their child's mother needs to acknowledge their paternity voluntarily.
-Otherwise, the father may lose their rights to someone else who makes the effort to become the child's presumed father.
+A man who believes he is the father of a child and is not married to the child's mother should take action to establish paternity.
+Otherwise, he may lose parental rights to someone else who makes the effort to establish paternity as the child's legal father.

 Legal Significance of a Paternity Determination